aperullo/grayskull/examples/k8s/platform-usage/readme.md

 The logger name should be the name of the package of the logger(s).
 In this case, the package name is `acc` and is set in `application.properties`.

-The Logstash Logback appender needs to know the location of the Logstash host in order to send logs to it.
+The Logstash Logback encoder needs to know the location of the Logstash host in order to send logs to it.
 In our app, we set the location in `application.properties` and read it in to `logback-spring.xml`.
 The location of the Logstash host in the Kubernetes cluster is `gsp-logstash.grayskull-logs:1514`.
 However, if the application is in the same namespace as the Logstash host, the namespace can be omitted to become `gsp-logstash:1514`.

 You can read properties from `application.properties` into `logback-spring.xml` by using the `springProperty` tag.